avabs/avabs.github.io/AZ-204/IAM_Services.md

 The resource server validates the access token.
 Validation is a complex process that includes a check that the issuer and audience claims contain expected values.

 Based on token validation criteria, access to resources of the [backend] API is then granted.

+### RBAC and CBAC
+- RBAC refers to role based access control whereas latter is claim based access control.
+If role is "Senior Software Engineer" then an attribute could be "Good Coder" so letting a "Good Coder" change something is granted upon the claim that he's good whereas granting him to change just because he's Senior is RBAC.
+Reference - https://stackoverflow.com/questions/22814023/role-based-access-control-rbac-vs-claims-based-access-control-cbac-in-asp-n